php-dev-br/laravel-doc-pt-br/validation.md

         'email' => 'email address',
     ]);

-<a name="performing-additional-validation"></a>
+<a name="after-validation-hook"></a>

-### Performing Additional Validation
+### After Validation Hook

-Sometimes you need to perform additional validation after your initial validation is complete.
-You can accomplish this using the validator's `after` method.
-The `after` method accepts a closure or an array of callables which will be invoked after validation is complete.
-The given callables will receive an `Illuminate\Validation\Validator` instance, allowing you to raise additional error messages if necessary:

-    use Illuminate\Support\Facades\Validator;
+You may also attach callbacks to be run after validation is completed.
+This allows you to easily perform further validation and even add more error messages to the message collection.
+To get started, call the `after` method on a validator instance:

     $validator = Validator::make(/* ... */);